 8. Family Responsibilities

 Men and women often communicate differently.
-They listen differently.
+And they listen differently.
 When men and women are in co-ed groups women tend to “nurture” and men tend to want to “fix things”.
 With gender specific treatment, men have an opportunity to practice listening and emoting.
-Women are given a forum to be heard and to build strength in their convictions.
+Women are given a forum to be heard.
+And to build strength in their convictions.

 Certainly, the goal of recovery is not exclusion or complete independence.
 It is one of the reasons we provide town and country excursions and “real life” experiences during treatment.
 The goal of recovery is to find inner strength and a positive support system and community.
 We want our clients to be inspired about their new life.
+And bolstered by a healthy sense of self-worth.
 We learn from our clients every day.
-And they tell us that the safety and comfort of gender specific treatment gives them the foundation they need to build and rebuild lasting relationships for successful long term recovery.
+And they tell us that the safety and comfort of gender specific treatment gives them the foundation they need.
+To build and rebuild lasting relationships for successful long term recovery.